cwi-dis/igor/schema.md

 ## eventSources

 Contains references to Server-Sent event (SSE) sources, and where in the database the resulting values should be stored.

-_Documentation to be provided._
+Each event source will create a listener thread that opens a connection to the source and updates the database as events come in.
+Event types and event IDs are currently ignored, only the SSE _data_ field is used.

+* `eventSources/eventSource/src`: URL of the SSE endpoint to connect to (string).
+* `eventSources/eventSource/srcMethod`: Method used to access the _src_ url (string), default GET.
+* `eventSources/eventSource/dst`: URL where the SSE _data_ should be sent to (string).
+* `eventSources/eventSource/dstMethod`: Method used to access the _dst_ url (string), default PUT.
+* `eventSources/eventSource/mimetype`: How the _data_ field should be interpreted (and how it is forwarded to _dst_).
+Default `application/json`.

 ## plugindata